zendesk/sunshine-conversations-zendesk-connect/README.md

 * Endpoint: Use the value from the output of `sls deploy` (look for `endpoints:` and `POST - `)
 * Authentication: None (Proof of concept only: authentication not included - shared-key use recommended for production use)
 * Body: {
-    # User name to include in outgoing messages, e.g.
     "contactName": {{ 'first_name' | UserAttribute }} {{ 'last_name' | UserAttribute }},
-    # for best results, phone number should include '+' and country-code
     "target": {{ 'phone_number' | UserAttribute }}
 }

+NOTE: "cotactName" User name will be included in outgoing messages (for the example in this repo)
+NOTE: for best results, "target" phone number should include '+' and country-code

 # Trigger event(s)/launch broadcast from Zendesk Connect
 As part of a broadcast campaign/Configure the trigger